Online Banking Security

 How to ensure your online safety

-The Internet has changed the way financial institutions do business.
-Online banking provides convenient access to your financial information and the ability to perform transactions from almost anywhere: home, work or while traveling.
-Alterna recognizes that this is a great convenience to our members and we want to make the experience as easy and as safe as possible.
+Alterna recognizes that the ability to perform transactions from almost anywhere: home, work or while traveling is a great convenience to our clients and we want to make the experience as easy and as safe as possible.
 While Alterna is doing our part to secure our end of your banking needs, we’re not able to control what is happening on your end of the transaction.
-Therefore each member has responsibilities associated with taking reasonable steps to ensure the security of your banking experience.
-An inadequately protected computer can be accessed by an unknown party or a virus in a very short period of time.
+Each client has responsibilities associated with taking reasonable steps to ensure the security of your banking experience.
+An inadequately protected computer can be accessed by an unknown party or a virus quickly.

 - We recommend you close your browser and restart it before proceeding to Alterna’s Online Banking site

-- Make it difficult for others to guess your password, by using a combination of letters and numbers in your password.
+- Make it difficult for others to guess your password

-- Always ensure that you are transacting on Alterna’s server by typing in Alterna’s web address yourself. www.alterna.ca, www.alternasavings.ca or www.alternabank.ca
+- Always ensure that you are transacting on Alterna’s server by typing in Alterna’s web address yourself

 Requests for Information

-If you are contacted by anyone purporting to be an Alterna employee looking to obtain or confirm personal information, please call our TeleService Centre immediately at 1.877.560.0100.
+If you are contacted by anyone purporting to be an Alterna employee looking to obtain or confirm personal information, please call our Contact Centre immediately at 1.877.560.0120.

 Fraudsters are constantly coming up with new ways to carry out identity theft.
 Identity theft can be the result of any number of actions.
 Some common methods include but are not limited to: